 Hello and welcome!
-I make beats on my computer, write science fiction, and blog about my life experiments and “systems for living well.”
+I make beats on my computer, write science fiction, and blog about my life experiments, experiences, and opinions.
 I live in Oakland, California (in the Temescal neighborhood) with my wife Kia Simon, our daughter, and our dog Leia.

 I produce electronic music as Jondi & Spesh, Momu, and other aliases, and run Loöq Records with DJ Spesh.
 Our tracks have been played by the world’s top DJs as well as featured in major motion pictures (Groove), TV shows (C.S.I.), and video games (Dance Dance Revolution) and released on a multitude of labels including Bedrock, Renaissance, Proton, 19Box, and Sony BMG.
 Some of my older tracks are considered classics.
 You can listen/read more here.
 Here’s my complete Discography.